MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/health-diagnostic-performance/troubleshoot-502-2-bad-gateway-error-in-cgi-apps.md

 ## Symptom

 You have a Web site that is hosted on Internet Information Services (IIS).
-When you visit the Web site in a Web browser, you may receive an error message that resembles the following:
+When you visit the Web site in a Web browser, you might receive an error message that resembles the following one:

 > Server Error in Application \<application name\>
 > HTTP Error 502.2 - Bad Gateway